-Exceptions include Emergency Services and medically necessary dialysis services obtained by the member when they are outside the service area.
-See the section on Emergency Services, Urgent Care, and Post-stabilization Services above.
-When no exception applies, Senior Whole Health will determine whether there are contracted providers within the service area willing and able to provide the items or services requested for the Member.
+Exceptions include emergency services and medically necessary dialysis services obtained by the Member when they are outside the service area.
+Please refer to the subsection on Emergency Services, Urgent Care and Poststabilization Services above.
+When no exception applies, Senior Whole Health will determine whether there are contracted Providers within the service area willing and able to provide the items or services requested for the Member.